Epic (genre): Ancient sources

 Just as it provided a blueprint for biblical traditions, many other pre-Christian mythos and religious epics have also shown to be influenced by Gilgamesh, including those of Buddha in Buddhist tradition; Krishna in Hindu tradition; Odysseus, Perseus, and Dionysus in Greek tradition; Ra, Horus, Osiris, and Amenhotep III in Ancient Egyptian tradition; Romulus in Roman tradition; and Zoroaster/Zarathustra and Mithra in Zoroastrian tradition.

 The Bible similarly extended its influence into existing epic literature such as the legend of King Arthur, which, as it exists in the modern day, has been interpreted to be loosely modeled upon the life of Jesus, however this was not always the case.
 Arthurian literature had originally been based on pre-Christian, Celtic folklore and may have been based on a British warrior (5th–6th century) who staved off invading Saxons.
 During the early christianization of the United Kingdom, the Church tolerated new converts observing their older, pagan traditions.
 However, as the British Church grew in power, events taking place in Europe (such as The Crusades) inspired authors to reshape the traditional legends with Christian undertones.
 Author Robert de Boron, for instance, translated the legend into French in 1155, in which he would conceive of the now-iconic addition of the sword-in-the-stone legend, and would expand upon the Round Table lore whereby Arthur had twelve knights just as Jesus has twelve disciples.

 Modernity

 Specific echelons of popular culture draw from a variety of epic narrative tropes.
 This may preclude to genres such as heroic fantasy, sword and sorcery, space opera, fantasy adventures, and high fantasy.
 Some even draw influence from each other, just as ancient sources.
-For example Frank Herbert's Dune Saga inspired the Star Wars trilogy and the Alejandro Jodorowsky's Jodoverse.
+For example Frank Herbert's Dune Saga inspired the Star Wars trilogy and Alejandro Jodorowsky's Jodoverse.